 If you have been a victim of crime and suffered physical or psychological harm as a direct consequence, you may be eligible to claim compensation.
 Your claim can be submitted online here directly to the CICA or you can seek legal representation.

 Important: You do not necessarily need to prosecute the offender to make a claim.
+Be aware – avoid 5 common mistakes applicants often make when applying for compensation.

 You do not need a solicitor or legal advisor to make a claim.
 The CICA will deal with you directly.
 They will assess your case on strict eligibility criteria and unless your claim is straightforward, it is sensible to seek free legal advice BEFORE you claim.